Lissy93/dashy/docs/developing.md

 - Set a default value (if required) within [`defaults.js`](https://github.com/Lissy93/dashy/blob/master/src/utils/defaults.js)
 - Document the new value in [`configuring.md`](./configuring.md)
 - Test that the reading of the new attribute is properly handled, and will not cause any errors when it is missing or populated with an unexpected value

+#### Updating Dependencies

+Running `yarn upgrade` will updated all dependencies based on the ranges specified in the `package.json`.
+The `yarn.lock` file will be updated, as will the contents of `./node_modules`, for more info, see the [yarn upgrade documentation](https://classic.yarnpkg.com/en/docs/cli/upgrade/).
+It is important to thoroughly test after any big dependency updates.

+### Development Tools

+#### Performance - Lighthouse
+The easiest method of checking performance is to use Chromium's build in auditing tool, Lighthouse.
+To run the test, open Developer Tools (usually F12) --> Lighthouse and click on the 'Generate Report' button at the bottom.

 ### Directory Structure